Immune Treatment Information

 NEUPOGEN® is a synthetic form of granulocyte colony-stimulating factor (G-CSF.
 It stimulates the growth of neutrophils, a type of white blood cell important in the body’s fight against infection.

 How is G-CSF used in Reproductive Immunology?

-2. G-CSF increases the “tolerogenic” dendritic cells which is a critical step in the formation of T regulator cells
+2. G-CSF increases the “tolerogenic” dendritic cells which are important for formation of T regulator cells;

 3. G-CSF has also been shown to increase the thickness of the uterine lining.